cypress-io/cypress/docs/source/faq/questions/general-questions.md

 No. In fact Cypress' architecture is very different from Selenium in a few critical ways:

 - Cypress runs in the context of the browser.
 With Cypress it's much easier to accurately test the browser, but harder to talk to the outside work.
-In Selenium it's the exact opposite.
+In Selenium it's the exact opposite, it runs outside of the browser where your application is running.
 Although Cypress has a few commands that give you access to the outside world - like {% url `cy.request()` request %} and {% url `cy.exec()` exec %}.
+- With Selenium - aka WebDriver, you either get 100% simulated events (with Selenium RC) or you got 100% native events with Selenium WebDriver.
+However, with Cypress, you actually get both.
+For the most part we use simulated events; We can reproduce them with nearly 100% fidelity, they are much faster, and guaranteed to work the same way every time.
+However we do use automation API's for things like Cookies where we extend outside of the JavaScript sandbox and interact with the underlying browser API's.
+This gives us flexibility to determine which type of event to use in specific situations.
+We've yet to add native input events though.

 ## {% fa fa-angle-right %} Are there driver bindings in my language?